80 for Brady: Plot

-Elderly best friends Lou, Trish, Maura, and Betty are massive fans of the New England Patriots, particularly the team's star quarterback Tom Brady, having become fans in 2001 while celebrating Lou's successful completion of chemotherapy.
-15 years later, the four women are celebrating the Patriots' victory over the Pittsburgh Steelers in the AFC Championship Game and make plans for the Super Bowl LI watch party.
+Elderly best friends Lou, Trish, Maura, and Betty have been massive fans of the New England Patriots, particularly the team's star quarterback Tom Brady, since 2001, when Lou successfully completed chemotherapy.
+In 2017, the four women are celebrating the Patriots' victory over the Pittsburgh Steelers in the AFC Championship Game and make plans for the Super Bowl LI watch party.

 The friends enter a competition for free tickets to the Super Bowl in Houston by sharing the stories of their Patriots fandom; Lou later announces their win and they prepare for their trip.
 On the day of their flight, the others break a sleeping Maura out of her retirement home (she had accidentally taken the wrong medication) with help from her fellow resident, Mickey.

 In Houston, they go to the Super Bowl Experience, where Betty wins a chicken wing eating contest hosted by Guy Fieri, but loses the tickets.
 Trish meets former NFL player Dan O'Callahan and they are mutually attracted, but she is uncertain as she has not had a very successful love life.
 He invites her to a party, and the women decide to go upon learning about the loss of the tickets, as Fieri will also be there.

 At the party, the women are given cannabis edibles which severely disorient them.
 Maura joins in on a game of poker in order to potentially buy new tickets, only to learn that the game is for charity; she gives her winnings to the charity of her top competitor, Gugu.
 Unable to find Fieri, the foursome return to their hotel.

 The next day, the women go back to the Super Bowl Experience but find it has closed down.
 They then go to the tailgate parties around NRG Stadium to see if they can buy scalped tickets, but cannot afford them.
 Trish finds the radio hosts they won the tickets from and brings up the situation to them, but they are confused as they gave their tickets to a different group.